1simransaini/Typing-Test/README.md

 <div>
   <!-- <p>Add Description of the project</p> -->
-    <p>The Typing Speed Test allows users to measure their typing speed, including metrics such as Words Per Minute (WPM), Characters Per Minute (CPM), and accuracy.
+    <p>The Typing Test allows users to measure their typing speed, including metrics such as Words Per Minute (WPM), Characters Per Minute (CPM), and accuracy.
 The test lasts for a maximum of 60 seconds.
 Once typing begins, the remaining time, number of mistakes, WPM, and CPM are displayed at the bottom of the interface.</p>
 </div>